UPDATE: Joan is in stable but critical condition, according to E! Online.

 A spokesperson for the hospital confirms, "This morning, Joan Rivers was taken to The Mount Sinai Hospital in New York, where she is being attended to.
 Her family wants to thank everybody for their outpouring of love and support.
 We will provide an update on her condition as it becomes available."

-, the comedienne was having throat surgery, a "minor endoscopic procedure," done at a New York City clinic when she stopped breathing.
+According to reports, the comedienne was having throat surgery, a "minor endoscopic procedure," done at a New York City clinic when she stopped breathing.
 She was taken to Mount Sinai Hospital where her daughter Melissa and her 13-year-old son Cooper are flying out to be by her side.

 After news of her condition broke, several of her friends took to Twitter to send out their positive thoughts.